OsloMET-ML-gruppe-2018/classification-of-vector-images/reports/meetings/meeting_28_08.md

 | Bendict |
 | Andre |

-### Porpose
+### Pourpose
-Porpose of the meeting was for the group to meet and to receive a more in depth presentation of the project by Henrik
+Pourpose of the meeting was for the group to meet and to receive a more in depth presentation of the project by Henrik

 ### Discussion